A New Quantum Data Processing Inequality: Concluding remarks

 \section{Concluding remarks}

 In this paper we generalized a measure of bipartite correlation called maximal correlation to quantum states.
 We showed that this measure satisfies $\mu(\rho_{AB}^{\otimes n})= \mu(\rho_{AB})$, and proved a data processing type inequality for it.
-We showed that this measure fully characterizes quantum states with a common data.
-Here we should emphasize that maximal correlation in defined in terms of a semidefinite program, so can be computed efficiently.
+We note that, being a Schmidt coefficient, the quantum maximal correlation can be computed efficiently.

 $\mu(\cdot)$ is a measure of total classical and quantum correlations and takes its maximum value on two perfectly correlated bits.
 This implies that $\mu(\cdot)$ is not well-behaved under (even one bit of) classical communication.
 It is tempting to look for a measure of \emph{quantum} correlation with the above properties that vanishes on classically correlated states.
 In that case we could use such a measure to study the problem of entanglement distillation under LOCC maps.
 Even proving the nonexistence of such a measure would be interesting. \\